cilium/tetragon/README.md

  $ vagrant ssh
  ```

 This should be sufficient to create a Kind cluster and run Tetragon.
+For more information on the vagrant builds, see the [Development Guide](docs/contributing/development/README.md#local-development-in-vagrant-box).

 # FAQ